Religious views of Adolf Hitler: Hitler on mysticism and occultism

 According to Ron Rosenbaum, some scholars believe the young Hitler was strongly influenced, particularly in his racial views, by an abundance of occult works on the mystical superiority of the Germans, like the occult and anti-Semitic magazine Ostara, and give credence to the claim of its publisher Jörg Lanz von Liebenfels that Hitler visited him in 1909 and praised his work.
 John Toland wrote that evidence indicates Hitler was a regular reader of Ostara.
 Toland also included a poem that Hitler allegedly wrote while serving in the German Army on the Western Front in 1915.

 The seminal work on Ariosophy, The Occult Roots of Nazism by Nicholas Goodrick-Clarke, devotes its last chapter the topic of Ariosophy and Adolf Hitler.
 Not at least due to the difficulty of sources, historians disagree about the importance of Ariosophy for Hitler's religious views.
 As noted in the foreword of The Occult Roots of Nazism by Rohan Butler, Goodrick-Clarke is more cautious in assessing the influence of Lanz von Liebenfels on Hitler than Joachim Fest in his biography of Hitler.

-Comparing him to Erich Ludendorff, Fest writes: "Hitler had detached himself from such affections, in which he encountered the obscurantism of his early years, Lanz v.
+Comparing Hitler to Erich Ludendorff, Fest writes: "Hitler had detached himself from such affections, in which he encountered the obscurantism of his early years, Lanz v.
 Liebenfels and the Thule Society, again, long ago and had, in Mein Kampf, formulated his scathing contempt for that völkisch romanticism, which however his own cosmos of imagination preserved rudimentarily."

 Fest refers to the following passage from Mein Kampf:

-Hitler said in a speech on 7 August 1934 that a martyred commander would go to Valhalla:
+In a speech about Paul von Hindenburg on 7 August 1934 (five days after Hindenburg's death), Hitler said that a martyred commander would go to Valhalla:

 It is not clear if this statement is an attack at anyone specific.
 It could have been aimed at Karl Harrer or at the Strasser group.
 According to Goodrick-Clarke, "In any case, the outburst clearly implies Hitler's contempt for conspiratorial circles and occult-racist studies and his preference for direct activism."
 Hitler also said something similar in public speeches.